 NYSSBA is ready to assist you in your effort to serve your community.
 Good luck in your pursuit of school board service and thank you for your dedication to providing quality education for New York State public school children.

-For more information on school board service training and support contact NYSSBA at (518) 783-0200 or via email at email@example.com.
+For more information on school board service, visit the School Board Member Experience site, or contact NYSSBA at (518) 783-0200 or via email at email@example.com.